-Nursing is one of the fastest growing professions in the United States.
-The Bureau of Labor Statistics projects a 15% increase in employment of registered nurses between 2016 and 2026, more than double the anticipated overall job growth for the United States.
+Nursing is among the fastest-growing professions in the United States.
+The Bureau of Labor Statistics (BLS) projects a 15% increase in jobs for registered nurses by 2026, which is more than double the projected job growth for all occupations.
 Working in a major metropolitan area, experienced registered nurses can earn above $100,000 annually.

-Besides the financial incentives, this career appeals to personable individuals who can remain calm under pressure.
-Registered nurses make up the front line of modern medicine.
-Nurses work closely with patients to ensure their comfort and facilitate their journey towards recovery.
-Registered nurses have many avenues for growth, including furthering their educations and becoming nurse practitioners, physician assistants, or even physicians.
-Outside of medical settings, experienced nurses often return to the classroom as teachers, instructing the next generation of nurses.
+This career appeals to personable individuals who can remain calm under pressure.
+Registered nurses comprise the frontline of modern medicine.
+Nurses work closely with patients to ensure comfort and facilitate recovery.
+Registered nurses enjoy many avenues for growth, including furthering education to become nurse practitioners, physicians' assistants, or physicians.
+Outside of medical settings, nurses often work as educators, instructing the next generation of nurses.

-Whether earning your online nursing degree or attending classes on campus, nursing schools in Iowa offer students a high-quality education at competitive prices.
+Whether you pursue an online nursing degree or attend classes on campus, nursing schools in Iowa offer students a high-quality education at competitive prices.
 After earning your degree, interstate licensure reciprocity agreements allow you to work in 25 states without additional training or certification.

 How to Become a Nurse in Iowa

-No matter which state you attend school in, the process to become a registered nurse is much the same.
+No matter which state you attend school in, the process to become a registered nurse is similar.
 First, you must earn an associate, bachelor’s, or master’s degree in nursing.
-Online nursing schools in Iowa may require you to complete practicum experience near the university or locally in your community.
-Once you graduate, you must pass a licensing examination.
+Online nursing schools in Iowa may require you to complete a practicum experience near the university or locally.
+After graduation, you must pass a licensing examination.
 Depending on the state where you intend to work as a registered nurse, other licensing exams and fees may apply.

-When considering which nursing school in Iowa to attend, there are four unique paths to consider.
-Aspiring nurses without any post-high school education can pursue an associate degree in nursing.
-Successful completion of this program qualifies you as a registered nurse.
-Others choose to begin their careers after earning a bachelor’s in nursing.
-This degree helps many new registered nurses make a higher salary at their first job.
-For seasoned nurses aiming to take their careers to the next level, earning a master’s in nursing (MSN) qualifies them to become nurse practitioners.
-Nurse practitioners can treat patients and write prescriptions without the help of a physician.
-Finally, the doctor of nursing practice degree (DNP) is nursing’s terminal degree.
-A DNP degree is necessary if you hope to one day instruct the next generation of nurses.
-Before committing to an online nursing program in Iowa, make sure that the college or university you’re considering offers a program that fits your educational background and career aspirations.
+When researching which nursing school in Iowa to attend, there are four paths to consider.
+Aspiring nurses without a post-high school education can pursue an associate degree in nursing.
+Completion of this program qualifies you to become a registered nurse (RN).
+To enjoy higher earnings potential, you should consider earning a bachelor’s in nursing.
+For seasoned nurses aiming to advance their careers, a master’s in nursing (MSN) qualifies them to become nurse practitioners, who can treat patients and write prescriptions without physician supervision.
+The doctor of nursing practice degree (DNP) is nursing’s terminal degree.
+A DNP allows nurses to become educators and researchers.
+Before committing to an online nursing program in Iowa, make sure that the program is aligned with your background and goals.

 There are many questions to consider when researching nursing schools in Iowa.
-What prerequisites does this school require?
-Carefully compare your academic background against each school’s requirements.
-If accepted, does this program require me to complete clinicals, fellowships, or internships?
-To find the best fit, you should determine if you can fulfill these requirements in addition to your work and life schedule.
-Lastly, how long will it take me to earn a degree?
-An associate degree program requires less than two years, while a doctoral program requires three to six years.
-Some online nursing degree programs offer accelerated programs.
-These accelerated nursing programs in Iowa give dedicated students the chance to earn their degree in less time.
-Finally, do you want to earn an online nursing degree?
-Online RN programs in Iowa offer many advantages to prospective students, especially those with full or part-time jobs.
+For example, what prerequisites does the school require?
+Does this program require clinicals, fellowships, or internships?
+To find the best fit, you should determine if you can fulfill these requirements in addition to your other obligations.
+Another consideration is how long it takes to earn the degree.
+An associate degree requires less than two years, while a doctoral program requires 3-6 years.
+Some online nursing degrees offer accelerated paths, expediting the time to completion.
+You should also consider whether you want to earn an on-campus or online nursing degree.
+Online RN programs in Iowa offer many advantages to prospective students, especially those with full-time or part-time jobs.

-All nursing programs in Iowa prepare their students for licensing.
-Your on-campus or online nursing degree and practicum experience provide the foundational knowledge needed for the NCLEX-RN, an exam all nursing students must pass before becoming registered nurses.
+Most nursing programs in Iowa prepare students for licensing.
+Your on-campus or online nursing degree provides the knowledge needed to pass the NCLEX-RN, an exam all nursing students must pass before becoming RNs.
 The exam costs $200, and you take it on a computer at a testing center.
-The computer-adaptive exam consists of between 75 and 265 questions.
-Once you pass the exam and graduate from your nursing school in Iowa, the length of your job hunt depends on your location.
-Many new registered nurses begin their careers at hospitals located in metropolitan areas.
-More experienced nurses, such as nurse practitioners, tend to work in private practices in suburban or rural settings.
+The computer-adaptive exam comprises 75-265 questions depending on your answers.
+Many RNs begin their careers at hospitals in metropolitan areas.
+More experienced nurses, such as nurse practitioners, work in private practices in suburban or rural settings.

 Nursing Licensure in Iowa

-Becoming a registered nurse requires more than completing an associate or bachelor’s RN program in Iowa.
-In addition to conveying essential skills and knowledge, your Iowa nursing school program prepares you for the licensure exam.
-Nursing students in every state must pass the NCLEX-RN before they start working as a registered nurse.
-Most questions are multiple-choice.
-The test evaluates your knowledge of basic nursing concepts such as preventing infection and ensuring patient comfort.
-The majority of nursing students take the exam near the end of their program.
+Becoming an RN requires more than completing an associate or bachelor’s RN program in Iowa.
+Nursing students in every state must pass the NCLEX-RN before they can work as an RN.
+Most questions are multiple choice.
+The test evaluates knowledge of basic nursing concepts, such as preventing infection and ensuring patient comfort.

-If you attend a nursing school in Iowa and pass the NCLEX-RN, 24 states automatically recognize your nursing license, allowing you to continue working even if you move.
-Working as a registered nurse in a non-reciprocal state may require you to pass other exams or complete extra coursework.
-Finally, do not confuse with the NCLEX-RN with the NCLEX-PN.
-The latter is a separate exam for experienced registered nurses working to become nurse practitioners.
+If you attend a nursing school in Iowa and pass the NCLEX-RN, 24 other states automatically recognize your nursing license.
+Working in a nonreciprocal state may require you to pass other exams or complete extra coursework.

 Before taking the NCLEX-RN in Iowa, consult the state’s Board of Nursing to learn the latest information regarding licensure requirements.